-- 3. Download the sample "Lab1.java" source code from the class website.
+- 2. Install the JDK.
+For Windows, refer to the JDK_Installation_Instructions_Windows.pdf on the class website.
+For Mac, download from Apple at the URL http://support.apple.com/kb/DL972 rather than from Oracle. - Once you have the JDK installed, you can check your installation to ensure everything is correctly installed and that your PATH environment variable is correctly set by opening a command or terminal window and typing the commands as shown in Step 1.
+If everything checks out, proceed to Step 3.
+Otherwise seek help in completing Step 2. - 3.
+Download the sample "Lab1.java" source code from the class website.
 Save this file into a folder on your laptop where you will keep your CS 2334 Projects and Labs.
-Just for today (this will change next week), create a cs2334 folder in the root of your laptop's hard drive (this would be C:\cs2334) and then create a lab1 folder under inside of the cs2334 folder (C:\cs2334\lab1) and store these files in the lab1 folder.
+Create a cs2334 folder in the root of your laptop's hard drive (for Windows, this would be C:\cs2334) and then create a lab1 folder inside the cs2334 folder (C:\cs2334\lab1) and store these files in the lab1 folder.
 You will also need to download the "docs.opt" file from the class website.
 Save it in the same folder as the Lab1.java file. - 4.
-Add the following code to the main method of Lab1.java using Notepad (or any text editor you desire, but make sure you do not use a word processor, or any other program that does any markup/formatting at all).
-It can be found in Windows XP under Start | All Programs | Accessories.
+Add the following code to the main method of Lab1. java using Notepad (or any text editor you desire, but make sure you do not use a word processor, or any other program that does any markup/formatting at all).
+It can be found in Windows under Start | All Programs | Accessories.
 Do NOT use an IDE, either.